 Before we dive into how to clean your home with my cleaning hacks, let’s first decide what needs to be done.
-And this might just be the hardest part of this entire system.
+This might be the hardest part of this entire system.

-A list of every single thing you need to do (in every single room) to keep your home clean.
+Make a list of every single thing you need to do (in every room) to keep your home clean.

-A silly, and quite possibly, annoying step in this process I urge you not to skip over it.
-Take your time and try to be thorough about it.
-You can always combine chores later on but for right now you need to be thorough for this system to really work.
+You may consider this an annoying step in this process, but I urge you not to skip over it.
+Take your time and try to be thorough as well.
+You can always combine chores later on, but for right now, you need to be thorough for this system to really work.

-Once you have your list all written out you can then move on to the next step.
+Once you have your list all written out, you can move on to the next step.

 SLCG PRO TIP: Do not move on until your list is complete.
-If you miss anything this system will not work as well, so take your time and list out every single thing you want to have cleaned in each room at least once (or twice) a year.
+If you miss anything, this system will not work as well, so take your time and list out everything you want to have cleaned in each room at least once (or twice) a year.